 The Large Passion

-Jacques Callot (1592-1635), The Large Passion, 7 etchings (3 are illustrated), 1619-1624.
+Jacques Callot (1592-1635), The Large Passion, 7 etchings (2 are illustrated), 1619-1624.
 Reference: Lieure 281-287.
-Five in the first state, one in the second and one in the third state, as discussed below.
-Each in very good condition with thread or small margins trimmed outside of the platemark (L287 with a tiny losses lower right margin tip and upper edge), remains of prior hinging on several, archivally mounted, each approximately 4 1/2 x 8 3/4 inches.
+Five in the first state, one in the second and one in the second or third, as discussed below; an extraordinarily large proportion of the plates (6 of 7) have watermarks Lieure identifies as characteristic of the earliest impressions of this set (see below).
+Each in very good condition, on a brownish laid paper, with thread or small margins trimmed outside of the platemark, each approximately 4 1/2 x 8 3/4 inches.

-A fine set of this monumental work, with most impressions in the first state.
+A fine uniform, early set of this monumental work.

 The Large Passion is one of Callot’s larger format religious sets.
 Most of the portrayals are set as on a stage.
 For example, the Presentation to the People is set in classic architecture, with Christ isolated in the center background, and larger more darkly etched figures in the foreground.
 This theatrical approach would be used repeatedly by future generations of artists.